plus-microstate/plus-microstate.github.io/index.md

 ```markdown
 microstate.functions.toolbox_path
 ```
 in the MATLAB console.
-This command returns a string containing the directory with the +microstate toolbox.
+If installed correctly, this command returns a string containing the directory with the +microstate toolbox.
+Otherwise, you will receive an error.

 ## Getting started
 ## Citing the toolbox